 This is an advanced course in the techniques associated with audio and visual production.
 This course will apply advanced principles of audio/visual production, including rotoscoping, special effects, and compositing.
-This class will also cover the theoretical aspects of use video as tool for creative communication in modern society.
+This class will also cover the theoretical aspects of the use of video as a tool for creative communication in modern society.
 Additional time outside of class is needed to complete projects.
+Prerequisite: MIP230